children participate daily in El Camino

 • Growing in Virtue: El Camino emphasizes the four cardinal virtues of Courage, Justice, Wisdom, and Self Control—teaching disciples what each of these virtues means, and what each looks like and sounds like in practice.
 We have deepened our work to help children grow in virtue by implementing Disciple of Christ - Education in Virtue, a Christian curriculum on the virtues rooted in the teachings of St. Thomas Aquinas.
 This curriculum was created by the Dominican Sisters of Mary, Mother of the Eucharist, based in Ann Arbor, Michigan, in response to the call for a New Evangelization.
 It aims to provide systematic instruction on the virtues so that youth can form the right habits and dispositions, with an understanding that happiness is found in a life of holiness.

-• Evangelizing Whole Families: At El Camino, the call to discipleship is extended not only to the students but also to their parents.
+• Evangelizing Whole Families: At El Camino, the call to discipleship is extended not only to the children but also to their parents.
 Every Thursday, families join their children at a prayer circle to thank God for His blessings, and to ask for His help.
-An astounding 40-75% of parents participate in community outings and faith formation nights.
+An astounding 50-75% of parents participate in community outings and faith formation nights.
 We also spend time forming staff and challenging and encouraging them to grow in their own faith, giving them opportunities to pray, go to mass, and go on retreats together.
 Our mid-year retreat is held in Washington, D.C., in conjunction with the national March for Life.

 • Close Partnership with Local Parish: One of El Camino’s key objectives is to strengthen our local churches.
 We have a close partnership with our neighboring parish, St. Rita of Cascia Catholic Church.
 St. Rita’s pastor celebrates mass for our children and families; provides family faith formation; and administers the Sacraments of Baptism, First Communion, and Reconciliation for our disciples.